anotidamaunga/anotidamaunga/README.md

-- 👋 Hi, I’m @anotidamaunga an AAI(Applied Artificial Intelligence) student.
+- 👋 Hi, I’m @anotidamaunga a university student.
-- Still kind of learning to program in java and would be happy for any corrections and help offered.
-- Interested in fintech, robotics and AI(obviously)
+- Interested in fintech, robotics and AI.

 <!---